Land Ordinance of 1785: History

 On May 7, 1784, the people reported "An ordinance for ascertaining the mode of locating and disposing of lands in the western territories, and for other purposes therein mentioned."
 The ordinance required the land be divided into "hundreds of ten geographical miles square, each mile containing 6086 and 4-10ths of a foot" and "sub-divided into lots of one mile square each, or 850 and 4-10ths of an acre", numbered starting in the northwest corner, proceeding from west to east, and east to west, consecutively.
 After debate and amendment, the ordinance was reported to Congress April 26, 1785.
 It required surveyors "to divide the said territory into townships seven miles square, by lines running due north and south, and others crossing these at right angles. — The plats of the townships, respectively, shall be marked into sections of one mile square, or 640 acres."
 This is the first recorded use of the terms "township" and "section."

 On May 3, 1785, William Grayson of Virginia made a motion seconded by James Monroe to change "seven miles square" to "six miles square."
 The ordinance was passed on May 20, 1785.
 The sections were to be numbered starting at 1 in the southeast and running south to north in each tier to 36 in the northwest.
-The surveys were to be performed under the direction of the Geographer of the United States (Thomas Hutchins).
+The surveys were to be performed under the direction of Geographer of the United States Thomas Hutchins.
 The Seven Ranges, the privately surveyed Symmes Purchase, and, with some modification, the privately surveyed Ohio Company of Associates, all of the Ohio Lands were the surveys completed with this section numbering.